johannesugb/johannesugb.github.io/_posts/disabled 2026-05-21-android-gpu-debugging.md

 Good old [RenderDoc](https://renderdoc.org) by Baldur Karlsson can be used for GPU profiling on Android.
 Similar to Android GPU Inspector, it installs an interceptor layer on the phone: an app called **"RenderDocCmd"**.
 While I got an impression of RenderDoc being slightly outdated in terms of Android support, I could successfully use it for GPU profiling.
 RenderDoc is run on the PC and connects to a so-called _Remote Context_---namely a Debug-enabled Android device, as described on RenderDoc's [How do I use RenderDoc on Android?](https://renderdoc.org/docs/how/how_android_capture.html) page.

+## Perfetto

+Perfetto seems to be _the_ standard system-wide profiling layer on Android nowadays, which offers support for GPU profiling among all kinds of other profiling areas.
+GPU profiling seems to somewhat limited with respect to the other solutions presented above.
+However, there's a new tool which TBD (speaking of Sokatoa)

+Citing the _Perfetto DOCS_ (available at [perfetto.dev/docs](https://perfetto.dev/docs/))

+> Built into Android
+Part of the platform since Android 9 Pie, runs on Linux as well